Volunteers & Internships

 A health district employee manages the MRC as part of our Emergency Response program.
 We also support the Skagit County MRC.

-The Snohomish County Medical Reserve Corps is coordinated by Therese Quinn.
-Contact her at 425-339-5268 or email Therese.
+The Snohomish County Medical Reserve Corps is coordinated by Steven Dodson.
+He can be contacted via email at firstname.lastname@example.org or phone, 425-339-5268.